 2.12.
 To comply with data protection regulations, as appropriate.

-3.1.
+3.3.1.
 To gather and interpret data in an honest way.
-Editors, referees, readers and publishers have the right to assume that submitted (and published) manuscripts do not contain scientific dishonesty and/or fraud comprising among others fictitious data, plagiarised material, reference omissions, false priority statements, "hidden" multiple publication of the same data and incorrect authorship.
+Editorial, referees, readers and publishers have the right to assume that submitted (and published) manuscripts do not contain scientific dishonesty and/or fraud comprising among others fictitious data, plagiarised material, reference omissions, false priority statements, "hidden" multiple publication of the same data and incorrect authorship.
 Authors must not breach any copyright.

-3.4. (a) To avoid undue fragmentation of their work into multiple manuscripts.
-Editors have the right to reject submitted articles on the grounds of undue fragmentation.
+3.4.3.
+To avoid undue fragmentation of their work into multiple manuscripts.
+Editorial have the right to reject submitted articles on the grounds of undue fragmentation.
 In particular, a piece of work should not be split into a number of manuscripts for publication as Communications.

 3.5.
 To consider publishing related manuscripts in the same journal or a small group of journals, as this can be of benefit to readers.